Senior School Overview

 - Adele Rossouw – Yale University, USA

-- Nancy Lee – Wharton School of Business, Pennsylvania State University
+- Nancy Lee – Wharton School of Business, University of Pennsylvania, USA

-- Radhika Mahidara – Wharton School of Business, Pennsylvania State University, USA
+- Radhika Mahidara – Wharton School of Business, University of Pennsylvania, USA

 - Li Chi Pan – Universtiy of Melbourne, Australia